 Wilmington, NC is home to one of the most haunted places in the state, USS North Carolina (BB-55).
 Come Explore its mystery with Haunted Journeys.

-Construction began on the USS North Carolina on October 27, 1937, at the New York Naval Shipyard and launched on June 13, 1940.
-It took part in every major naval offensive in the Pacific Theater of Operations, losing only ten sailors in action while earning 15 battle stars as the most decorated American battleship of World War II.
+The North Carolina was laid down (construction began) on October 27, 1937, at the New York Naval Shipyard and launched on June 13, 1940, as the first of two North Carolina-class fast battleships.
+Nicknames the “Showboat”, it took part in every major naval offensive in the Pacific Theater of Operations.
+Miraculously it lost only ten sailors in action while earning 15 battle stars as the most decorated American battleship of World War II.